architect/arcdown/readme.md

 ## What is this?

-`arcdown` is an opinionated toolchain to create technical content from Markdown source files as quickly as possible to enable **on-the-fly rendering** in a Lambda (or any server) runtime.
+Arcdown is an opinionated toolchain to create technical content from Markdown source files as quickly as possible to enable **on-the-fly rendering** in a Lambda (or any server) runtime.

 ### Features